In today’s climate of clickbait and fake news, your audience is craving reliable, credible content.

 A major drawback is that sources have a tendency to want to add “marketing-speak” to your content, as in, “Can you add that we’re the ‘leading’ supplier of widgets?
 And that we ‘break the paradigm of widget-making’?”
 The solution: Stay strong!

 3. Send sources only their quotes and surrounding context.

 Using this somewhat-more-journalistic method, you get many of the facts checked but while not opening yourself up to random edits by your sources.
 If you also require your writers to use your fact-checking checklist, that should cover most of your bases.

 Yes, they exist!
 If you have the budget, this may be the easiest way to make sure your content is clean and accurate.
 They’ll not only check the quotes, but also every fact and assertion in a piece of content.
 They’re less expensive than an in-house fact checker since you can hire them as needed.
 And as a bonus, this will get you closest to the journalistic integrity your audience craves: Your fact checker is interested only in getting to the facts of the matter, and has no personal interest in the outcome.

 Checking your facts is a key step in creating authoritative, trustworthy content.
 Or…hire an agency that uses trained journalists to offer you an end-to-end solution.
+We’re content marketing writers who offer journalism-inspired content creation, content marketing strategy, and more.
 Contact us today to discuss your content needs!